MicrosoftDocs/learn/learn-pr/wwl-azure/manage-git-repositories/includes/12-configure-source-control-repository-permissions-use-github.md

  -  **Security managers:** reading all repositories in the organization.
  -  **Owners:** all repository-related permissions, including adding collaborators, as well as writing to and deleting repositories.

 Organization owners can set base permissions that apply to all members of an organization when accessing any of its repositories.
-Base permissions do not apply to outside collaborators.
+Base permissions don't apply to outside collaborators.
 Granting a higher level of access for individual repositories overrides the base permission.

 Customized access to repositories can be implemented by assigning built-in repository roles to organization members and outside collaborators.
 These roles include: